Is Home Equity Loan Interest Tax Deductible?

 4.Limits on deductions from state and local property taxes

-Starting with your 2018 return, you can no longer deduct more than $10,000 for state and local property taxes (SALT) combined, or $5,000 if you are married but filing separately.
+Starting with your 2018 return, you can no longer deduct more than $10,000 for state and local property taxes (SALT) combined.

 Are private mortgage insurance (PMI) payments tax deductible?